 Applicants for certificate courses must have:

-- An undergraduate university degree OR 3 years of work experience and appropriate professional qualifications in diplomacy or international relations
+- an undergraduate university degree OR three years of work experience and appropriate professional qualifications in diplomacy or international relations.

 Applicants for accredited courses must meet the University of Malta prerequisites:

-- Bachelor's degree in a relevant subject with at least Second Class Honours
+- a bachelor's degree in a relevant subject with at least Second Class Honours

 Fees and scholarships